- CHAPTER FIFTEEN – DANGER -

 Sango glared at him before lifting her gaze.
-Narkau's prize towered over her, still holding a notched arrow, though it was pointed to the ground.
+Naraku's prize towered over her, still holding a notched arrow, though it was pointed to the ground.

-Kagome's fingers tightened around the bow's body until her knuckles went white.
+Kagome's fingers tightened around the weapon's neck until her knuckles went white.
 "There's only one person I would give that description to," she glowered down.
 "Your employer."

 Kohaku had been relegated to the wall and sat beside his sister, keeping his hands in plain view.
 "He's just our means."

 "Ah," Kagome nodded.
-"Your ends justify working with him?"
+"And your ends justify working with him?"

 Kohaku fisted his hands in his lap.
 "Our village was massacred!
 What else would you have us do?!"

-Miroku's face contorted in sudden frustration and fury, as upset by their betrayal as his hope that they would be capable of otherwise.
+Miroku's face contorted in sudden frustration and fury, as upset by their betrayal as his hope that they would've been capable of otherwise.
 "An investigation!"
 He shouted back.
 "A gathering of EVIDENCE and INFORMATION!"
 His own knuckles curled into fists.
 "You persecute us BLINDLY!"